 Jersey has 9 fee paying primary schools.
-Details are available upon request or by opening our fact sheet Education in Jersey.
+Details are available upon request.

-Details of Jersey's 4 fee-paying Secondary Schools are available upon request or by opening our fact sheet Education in Jersey.
+Details of Jersey's 4 fee-paying Secondary Schools are available upon request.
 These schools are either for all boys or all girls however some classes can be shared amongst the 4 schools.

 Highlands College (16+) - University College Jersey (18+) delivers a range of qualifications through partnerships with Plymouth University and London South Bank University.
 For more information on Highlands College email firstname.lastname@example.org or call +44(0)1534 608608.
 You can also find more information on the Highlands website.

 Additionally the Jersey Institute of Law offers on-Island law degrees, and higher level accountancy.
 Similar qualifications are also available through on-Island training providers.

-For more information on the Jersey education system and schools, please see our fact sheet Education in Jersey /or/ drop us an email to email@example.com or contact a member of the team.
+For more information on the Jersey education system and schools, please drop us an email to email@example.com or contact a member of the team.
 You can also find out more information on moving to Jersey on our Key Information pages.